Protocol on Mines, Booby-Traps and Other Devices: Content

 The Protocol applies to both international and internal armed conflicts.
 It prohibits the use of non-detectable anti-personnel mines and their transfer; prohibits the use of non-self-destructing and non-self-deactivating mines outside fenced, monitored and marked areas; broadens obligations of protection in favour of peacekeeping and other missions of the United Nations and its agencies; requires States to enforce compliance with its provisions within their jurisdiction; and calls for penal sanctions in case of violation.

 History

 The original Protocol was an annex to the 1980 Convention on Certain Conventional Weapons and entered into force on 2 December 1983.
-The Protocol was amended in Geneva on 3 May 1996.
+The Protocol was amended in Geneva on 3 May 1996, known as Amended Protocol II.
+The amendment was triggered due to widespread harm caused to by civilians during the Indochina Wars.
+The convention previously only applied to international conflicts, but the amendment extended the Mines Protocol to also include internal conflicts.
 The amended version entered into force on 3 December 1998 and as of October 2020 has 106 state parties, which includes 105 United Nations member states plus the Holy See.

+The convention has been credited with saving hundreds of thousands of civilian lives since being amended in the 1990s.